-Read this article on data ingestion to understand why it is super important for businesses to manage & make sense of large amounts of data?
+Read this article on data ingestion to understand why it is super important for businesses to manage and make sense of large amounts of data.

-Apache Hadoop is the ideal open-source utility to manage big data & Facebook uses it for running analytics, distributed storage & for storing MySQL database backups.
+Apache Hadoop is the ideal open-source utility to manage big data and Facebook uses it for running analytics, distributed storage and storing MySQL database backups.

-Besides Hadoop, there are also other tools like Apache Hive, HBase, Apache Thrift that are used for data processing
+Besides Hadoop, there are also other tools like Apache Hive, HBase and Apache Thrift that are used for data processing

-Facebook has open-sourced the exact versions of Hadoop which they run in production.
+Facebook has open-sourced the exact versions of Hadoop that they run in production.
 They have possibly the biggest implementation of the Hadoop cluster in the world.
-Processing approx. 2 petabyte of data per day in multiple clusters at different data centres.
+Processing approx. 2 petabytes of data per day in multiple clusters at different data centers.

 HBase is an open-source, distributed database, non-relational in nature, inspired by Google’s BigTable.
 It is written in Java.

-HBase is also used in production by other services such as the internal monitoring system, search indexing, streaming data analysis & data scraping.
+HBase is also used in production by other services such as the internal monitoring system, search indexing, streaming data analysis and data scraping.

 The migration of the messenger service database from HBase to RocksDB enabled Facebook to leverage flash memory to serve messages to its users as opposed to serving messages from the spinning hard disks.
 Also, the replication topology of MySQL is more compatible with the way Facebook data centers operate in production.
 This enabled the service to be more available and have better disaster recovery capabilities.

-Apache Cassandra is a distributed wide-column store built in house at Facebook for the Inbox search system.
-Cassandra was written to manage structured data & scale to a very large size across multiple servers with no single point of failure.
+Apache Cassandra is a distributed wide-column store built in-house at Facebook for the Inbox search system.
+Cassandra was written to manage structured data and scale to a very large size across multiple servers with no single point of failure.

-The project runs on top of an infrastructure of hundreds of nodes spread across many data centres.
+The project runs on top of an infrastructure of hundreds of nodes spread across many data centers.
 Cassandra is built to maintain a persistent state in case of node failures.
-Being distributed features like scalability, high performance, high availability are inherent.
+Being distributed features like scalability, high performance and high availability are inherent.

-Apache Hive is a data warehousing software project built on top of Hadoop for running data query & analytics.
+Apache Hive is a data warehousing software project built on top of Hadoop for running data query and analytics.

 At Facebook, it is used to run data analytics on petabytes of data.
-The analysis is used to gain an insight into the user behaviour, it helps in writing new component & services, & understanding user behaviour for Facebook Ad Network.
+The analysis is used to gain insight into user behavior, it helps in writing new components and services, also understanding user behavior for Facebook Ad Network.

 Hive inside Facebook is used to convert SQL queries to a sequence of map-reduce jobs that are then executed on Hadoop.
-Writing programmable interfaces & implementations of common data formats & types, to store metadata etc.
+Writing programmable interfaces and implementations of common data formats & types to store metadata etc.

 PrestoDB is an open-source performant, distributed RDBMS primarily written for running SQL queries against massive amounts, like petabytes of data.
 It’s an SQL query engine for running analytics queries.
 A single Presto query can combine data from multiple sources, enabling analytics across the organization’s system.

-The DB has a rich set of capabilities enabling data engineers, scientists, business analysts process Tera to Petabytes of data.
+The DB has a rich set of capabilities enabling data engineers, scientists and business analysts to process Tera to Petabytes of data.

 Facebook uses PrestoDB to process data via a massive batch pipeline workload in their Hive warehouse.
-It also helps in running custom analytics with low latency & high throughput.
-The project has also been adopted by other big guns such as Netflix, Walmart, Comcast etc.
+It also helps in running custom analytics with low latency and high throughput.
+The project has also been adopted by other big guns such as Netflix, Walmart, Comcast, etc.

 The below diagram shows the system architecture of Presto

-The client sends SQL query to the Presto co-ordinator.
-The coordinator then parses, analyzes & plans the query execution.
-The scheduler assigns the work to the nodes located closest to the data & monitors the processes.
+The client sends an SQL query to the Presto coordinator.
+The coordinator then parses, analyzes and plans the query execution.
+The scheduler assigns the work to the nodes located closest to the data and monitors the processes.